bucka22/APT-Simulator-for-Forensics-Training/README.md

 5. Refer to answer.txt in the downloaded file system to check your answers.

 ### This is a dynamic script that can be ran multiple times, which will achieve different results so it can be reused!
-The script runs a Reconnaissance task, 2 expoloitation functions and 2 post exploitation modules.
+The script runs a reconnaissance task, 2 expoloitation functions and 2 post exploitation modules.

 ### Additional Functions Welcome.